 The 'Function Arguments' dialog box automatically pops up when you select an Excel function using one of the following methods:

-When you select a function using one of the methods above, Excel automatically pops up a window to assist you in inputting your selected function.
-This window tells you what the function does, and what arguments the function takes.
+When you select a function using one of the methods above, Excel automatically displays the 'Function Arguments' dialog box to assist you in inputting your selected function.
+This dialog box (shown below) tells you what the function does, and what arguments the function requires.

-The image on the right shows the inputting tool for the Excel If function.
-In this example, the cursor is currently positioned in the entry field for the first function argument and so the text in the middle of the window tells you what is required for the first argument.
-Similarly, as we move the cursor to the other entry fields, the text in the middle of the window will tell you what should be input for the corresponding arguments.
+The above image on the right shows the dialog box for the Excel If function.
+In this example, the cursor is currently positioned in the entry field for the first function argument, Logical_test, and so the text in the middle of the dialog box provides a description of this argument.

-If, as a part of your argument, you wish to specify a range in the current, or in another open Excel spreadsheet, this can be done by simply using the mouse to select the required range.
-As you do this, a Function Arguments window will pop up, and the addresses of any cells or ranges that you then select with the mouse are automatically inserted into this window.
-Once you have selected your required range these addresses are automatically inserted into the current argument field.
+If, as a part of your argument, you wish to specify a range in the current Excel spreadsheet, or in another open spreadsheet, this can be done by simply using the mouse to select the required range.
+Any cells or ranges that you select with the mouse are automatically inserted into the current argument field.

 You can also use the mouse to select ranges that you want to form a part of any Excel function or formula.
-Whilst inputting into a cell or formula bar, ensure your cursor is in the position where you want to insert a reference to a cell or range of cells, then simply use the mouse to select the required range.
-Excel will then automatically insert a reference to the cell's address, into your function, as shown in the image below.
+To do this, ensure your cursor is in the position (within the formula) where a cell reference or range of cells is required and then simply use the mouse to select the required range.
+Excel will then automatically insert a reference to the selected range into your function, as shown in the image below.

 The above range selection method can be used to select cells in any Worksheet of any Workbook that is open in your current Excel browser.
-This is particularly useful if you are selecting a range in a separate workbook, as the address needs to contain the workbook name, the worksheet name, and the reference to the cell range, which can be cumbersome to type, and prone to typing errors.
+This is particularly useful if you are selecting a range in a separate workbook, as the reference needs to include the workbook name, the worksheet name, and the cell range, which can be cumbersome to type, and prone to typing errors.